Hyundai Santa Fe PHEV vs Hyundai Tucson PHEV

 So, Which Is Better – the Santa Fe PHEV or the Tucson PHEV?

 Hyundai has created these two vehicles with different buyers in mind.
+After testing both the Sante Fe PHEV and the Tuscon PHEV, I think it really comes down to what you're looking for in a car.
 For those who see their SUV as nothing more than a five-passenger transporter, then the Tucson PHEV will more than meet your expectations.

 If one needs a bit more elegance and refinement, then stick with the Santa Fe PHEV.